Travel insurance for Mexico

 Travel insurance for your Mexico trip is worth thinking about.

-Unlike places like Cuba, travel insurance for Mexico isn't a legal requirement.
+Travel insurance for Mexico isn't a legal requirement.
 But, that doesn't mean it's any less important.

 Medical care isn't free in Mexico.
 So, this means medical bills can be costly.
 But, with travel insurance in place, you can the have peace of mind you're covered if you're ill or injured.
 If you need to be flown home to receive medical treatment, your policy can cover the cost, too.
 Without insurance, you could have to pay thousands of pounds.